The Engineers Obligation

 Having spent the last half century in the pursuit of engineering knowledge and the practice of engineering, I venture to offer some observations on the engineer’s obligations to society and to his fellow man.

 In these days of ambitious striving for political preferment, it is customary to bid high for the voters’ favor.
 Candidates hold forth tempting bait in the form of promises of government "handouts" in return for votes.
-Any reference to the obligation of citizens to preserve and defend the Constitution of the
+Any reference to the obligation of citizens to preserve and defend the Constitution of the United States, or to their duty to strengthen the basic principles embodied in our Declaration of Independence is conspicuous by its absence.
+And were a candidate to couple his promises of "something for nothing" with an explanation that, since government produces nothing, it must take from someone else that which it gives away, he would surely raise grave question as to his sanity.

 This appears to be an inversion of true values.
 There was a time when Americans looked upon their government as their servant whose duties are or should be restrained to the primary functions of protecting the life, liberty, and honestly acquired property of every individual.
 As is traditional in the master-servant relationship, the people were morally bound to support the government; but, in turn, the government was subject to the people’s commands.